 Faced with these challenges then, it’s no surprise that we’re seeing a growing number of businesses combine off-the-shelf and bespoke elements to create their ecommerce ecosystems, with many using an off-the-shelf platform as their foundation to accelerate development, and integrating additional functionality through plugins and extensions, custom integrations, and bespoke middleware solutions.
 This was the approach we took with OKdo, creating a tailored solution architecture based upon a multi-site WordPress and WooCommerce installation that integrates sophisticated functionality through a robust API layer, to support the end-to-end ecommerce lifecycle.

-This approach can also be applied to the front-end elements of your ecommerce platform, with headless CMS solutions proving increasingly popular, to provide similar levels of flexibility over how your content is delivered and consumed (take a look at this article if you want to learn more about the details of a headless setup).
+This approach can also be applied to the front-end elements of your ecommerce platform, with headless CMS solutions proving increasingly popular, to provide similar levels of flexibility over how your content is delivered and consumed.

 Expanding into D2C provides a valuable opportunity to review how well your existing technology is serving you – indeed, there is an imperative to ensure these systems are optimised to provide you with a solid foundation for growth.
 Disparate systems should be consolidated where possible, and existing plugins and third-party solutions validated, while legacy systems should be assessed for technical debt and other underlying code issues that may hinder your long-term plans.